Skip to main content

-Yes - for most cases in this article, U.S. tech freelancers in Israel need a two-track plan: handle U.S. self-employment tax and Israeli Bituach Leumi separately, then layer treaty income-tax decisions on top.
+Yes - in most cases, U.S. tech freelancers in Israel need a two-track plan: handle U.S. self-employment tax and Israeli Bituach Leumi separately, then layer treaty income-tax decisions on top.
 The core rule is that income-tax treaty relief is different from social-security coordination.
 Start with fixed obligations, compare FTC against FEIE using current-year rules, and document treaty or disclosure choices such as Form 8833 when relevant.
 That sequence reduces guesswork and makes the filing path easier to defend.

 The safest way to approach this is simple: treat income tax and social insurance as separate calculations unless and until you verify a rule that connects them.
 If you are a U.S. citizen or resident alien based in Israel and freelancing, map the fixed obligations first before you chase exemptions or planning moves.
 These are the terms that most often get mixed together: